mbclawson/mbclawson.github.io/content/about.md

 My career path has been one of continually shifting left: from reporting roles in finance[^2] to analytics engineering using dbt in various cloud data warehouses to getting more involved with cloud infrastructure.

-A constant during this time?
-I have a _real_ passion for doing work that indexes on **impact** and **simplicity**.
+A constant during this time? _Real_ passion for doing work that indexes on **impact** and **simplicity**.
 Implementing data pipelines, optimizing query performance, and setting up greenfield data infrastructure are some of my favorite things to do.

 ## Experience